 In addition to the main conference, EvoLang XIII will host eight thematically focused, half-day workshops.
-There will be two half-day sessions of four workshops (dates and times to be announced).
+There will be two half-day sessions of four workshops on Tuesday, April 14.
 Please contact the workshop organizers with workshop specific questions.

 - Evolution of the Extended Language System (Barton & Boeckx)

 - The evolution of morphological systems (Culbertson & Smith)

 - Anthropological views on early musicality (Lewis & Bayne)

 - Hands on sign language emergence: current methods (Lutzenberger & Mudd)